 - 1. FIFO timeout interrupt occurs when the following conditions exist: - a.
 At least one character is in the FIFO. - b.
-The most recent serial character received was longer than 4 continuous character times ago (when 2 stop bits are programmed, the second one is included in this time delay). - c.
-The most recent microprocessor read of the FIFO was longer than 4 continuous character times ago.
-This causes a maximum character received to interrupt issued delay of 160 ms at 300 baud with 12-bit characters. - 2.
-Character times are calculated by using the RCLK input for a clock signal (this makes the delay proportional to the baud rate). - 3.
-When a timeout interrupt has occurred, it is cleared and the timer reset when the microprocessor reads one character from the receiver FIFO. - 4.
+The most recent serial character received is longer than four continuous character times ago (when two stop bits are programmed, the second one is included in this time delay). - c.
+The most recent microprocessor read of the FIFO is longer than four continuous character times ago.
+This causes a maximum character received to interrupt an issued delay of 160 ms at 300 baud with a 12-bit character. - 2.
+Character times are calculated by using the RCLK input for a clock signal (makes the delay proportional to the baud rate). - 3.
+When a timeout interrupt has occurred, it is cleared and the timer is reset when the microprocessor reads one character from the receiver FIFO. - 4.
 When a timeout interrupt has not occurred, the timeout timer is reset after a new character is received or after the microprocessor reads the receiver FIFO.